 Back on Track roadshow

-Our Back on Track roadshow will be travelling across North and Far North Queensland to help small businesses recover, rebuild and prosper.
+Our Back on Track roadshow will be travelling across North and Far North Queensland to help small businesses recover, rebuild and prosper in 2021.

 We have teamed up with local, state and federal agencies to revisit communities hardest hit by the floods to offer tailored support for the region's ongoing recovery and resilience.

 Join us for a chat when the roadshow comes to a town near you.

 Find support and recovery information relating to the Northern Queensland monsoon trough which occurred from 25 January – 14 February 2019.

 Financial assistance is available for affected small businesses under the joint Commonwealth-State Disaster Recovery Funding Arrangements (DRFA).

 You may be eligible for Small Business Disaster Recovery Grants of up to $10,000 to engage high-level expertise to help you recover and rebuild business confidence.
 Funding for building, plant and equipment repairs may be available in specific circumstances.